 As an offsite guest you are able to book FastPasses 30 days in advance, but only 1 day at a time.
 Meaning that if you are staying for 5 days, you will need to go back each day 30 days out a book 1 day at a time.

 How much does FastPass+ cost at Disney World?

 FastPasses are free to all visitors of Disney World weather or not you are staying at a Disney World Resort or an offsite hotel.
 Even if you are a Florida resident visiting for just 1 day you are able to make FastPass reservations.

 FastPasses are available at all four parks at Disney World.
 Including Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom.
 Each park has it’s own set of tiers so it is a good idea to make a list of your must-have FastPasses.

 What are the different FastPass+ Tiers?

-At the Magic Kingdom, there are not any tiers and you are able to make 3 Disney World FastPasses to any of these 25 attractions
+With Fastpass at the Magic Kingdom, there are not any tiers and you are able to make 3 Disney World FastPasses to any of these 25 attractions

 - Big Thunder Mountain Railroad

 - Enchanted Tales with Belle